-Can I trust my Data?
+Can I Trust my Google Analytics Data?

-Remember that amount of data can affect the accuracy of your data.
+Remember that the amount of data you’re analyzing can affect the accuracy of your data.
 If you run a personal website with only 50 monthly hits, you probably can’t make any conclusive insights—there’s a large degree of uncertainty built into the data you see.
 Your data becomes more valuable as you increase the number of sessions your website receives monthly and the length of time you have to measure.